 Recommended tire pressure for Tesla Model 3 tires ranges from 42 psi to 45 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

 Where to find recommended tire pressure for Tesla Model 3?

-You can find your Tesla Model 3 recommended tire pressure in Tesla Model 3 owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
-Recommended tire pressure for Tesla Model 3 will be listed in psi, bar or kPa.
+Tesla Model 3 recommended tire pressure can be found in owner's manual, on a tire placard on the side of driver's door or door jam, on the trunk lid, in the console or on the fuel door.
+Tire inflation will be listed in psi (pounds per square inch), bar or kPa (kilopascals).

 What is recommended winter tire pressure for Tesla Model 3?

-  Recommended tire pressure for Tesla Model 3 is the same for any season, but you may inflate your Tesla Model 3 tires 3 to 5 psi above the recommended tire pressure set by the manufacturer to compensate for lower temperatures during winter.
-Make sure to check your Tesla Model 3 tire pressure more often in the winter to keep tires properly inflated for a safe ride on snow and icy roads.
+Tire pressure fluctuates with ambient temperatures.
+When temperatures drop, Tesla Model 3 tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
+During winter Tesla Model 3 tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
+Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
+Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.